thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 This action button is often used in the "Entity table" widget.
 On the example of this widget, let's consider the use of "Action cell button".
 Clicking on the action icon of a selected entity will take us to another state with detailed information about that entity.

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard, as well as completed the "[Add action](#add-action)" step and know how to do it.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
 Therefore, we will proceed directly to the action configuration step.

+- Enter edit widget mode and open "Add action" window;
-- As an example for this manual, select "Action cell button" action source;
+- Select "Action cell button" action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;